LCWilliams/UnrealatedLauncher/README.md

 An Unofficial Unreal Engine Launcher for Linux!
 (Download links at the bottom)

+# MOVED
+I have moved this project to Gitlab: https://gitlab.com/LCWilliams/UnrealatedLauncher

 # Pre-Warnings:
 ## NOTE!
 THIS SOFTWARE IS PROVIDED "AS-IS", WITHOUT ANY WARRANTY.